Last Updated on

 I would lose this fight on points, once again, feeling extremely disappointed after the loss.(I would later see this same opponent beat a trainer from Dragon Muay Thai, making realize he did have a great clinch game.)

-Following the loss, I didn’t have much time to think about it because I had already agreed to fight on the Dragon Fight Night against a fighter from Tiger.
+Following the loss, I didn’t have much time to think about it because I had already agreed to fight on the Dragon Fight Night against a fighter from Tiger I have fewer friends to.

 Going into the fight I didn’t know anything about my opponent.
 Because his name was spelled Nico on the poster, I wasn’t even able to look him up online to get any details about his fighting style or his size.
 It was only through the grapevine that I would hear rumors about him being fucking extremely good with his hands and quick.
 I didn’t pay much attention to this, as I didn’t want to psyche myself out.